Conditional Formatting for Dates in Excel (Table of Contents)

 Conditional Formatting for Dates in Excel

 Conditional formatting for dates in excel means it formats the particular data as per criteria set by you.
-Here we will talk about formatting dates, so we can highlight / format the dates we want in a given particular format.
-The selected dates i.e. the dates before today, dates of the Sunday, weekends and many more.
+Here we will talk about formatting dates to highlight / format the dates we want in a given particular format.
+The selected dates, i.e., the dates before today, dates of the Sunday, weekends, and many more.

-Here in excel, we can select the rules which are already there or we can make our own rule and make our desired condition to find / format the desired data.
-Let’s see the path to get into conditional formatting.
+Here in excel, we can select the rules which are already there, or we can make our own rule and make our desired condition to find / format the desired data.
+First, let’s see the path to get into conditional formatting.

 - First of all, we need to select the data which we need to be formatted.

-- Click Home from the Menu Bar and click the Conditional Formatting as per below screenshot.
+- Click Home from the Menu Bar and click the Conditional Formatting as per the below screenshot.

-- Now the options available for us are many but here we have to use to formatting the dates.
+- Now the options available for us are many, but here we have to use them to format the dates.

 - Here we have an option available to highlight the Date from yesterday to next month, and we also have the built-in option of how we want these dates to be highlighted with.
 Like the color of text and the colored cell, there are some fixed options.
 Kindly see the following image for the reference of the options available.

 - As you can see, there is also an option of custom format, what more, we need.
 So we can format our required date in our required color and much more, then just click OK, and we shall have our formatted dates.